EmanueleCoppola/satispay-php-sdk/README.md

 $yourPrivateKey = getenv('SATISPAY_PRIVATE_KEY');
 $yourKeyId = getenv('SATISPAY_KEY_ID');

-// you cold either instantiate a SatispayGBusinessClient instance
+// you could either instantiate a SatispayGBusinessClient instance
 // or a SatispayGAgentClient instance based on your needs
+// the constructor is the same in both classes
 $satispayGBusinessClient = new SatispayGBusinessClient([

     // authentication